Audiveris/audiveris/docs/_pages/ui_foundations/inspection.md

 A more readable output is available, but only in ![](../assets/images/ModeCombined.png) combined mode.
-Simply press mouse right button and move it near a time slot, while staying vertically within part stave(s).
+We simply press mouse right button and move it near a time slot, while staying vertically within part stave(s).
 This highlights both the designated slot and the slot-related chords as in the pictures here below: